Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Department also said that in 2024, the Ministry of Natural Resources and Environment will strengthen its direction, establish inspection teams, review, resolve, and remove difficulties and obstacles related to projects that are slow to put land into use or not put land into use nationwide to free up land resources for socio-economic recovery and development.

-In addition, direct and urge localities to strengthen inspection, review, resolve, and remove difficulties and obstacles related to projects that are slow to put land into use, or do not put land into use in the locality, especially projects that have been allocated land or leased land according to the 2003 Land Law but are still behind schedule in land use or have not put land into use.
+In addition, direct and urge localities to strengthen inspection, review, resolve and remove difficulties and obstacles related to projects that are slow to put land into use, not put land into use in the locality, especially projects that have been allocated land or leased land according to the 2003 Land Law but are still slow in using land or not put land into use.

 Source